<?xml version="1.0" encoding="utf-8"?>

 Overfitting: when models learn too well

-Overfitting creates a paradoxical AI limitation where models perform exceptionally well on training data but struggle with new situations.
-This happens when systems memorize specific examples rather than learning general patterns that work broadly.
+While overfitting allows models to perform very well on training data, their performance on new or real-world data tends to drop sharply.
+This is because the model learns to memorize training inputs instead of learning patterns that generalize.
 Imagine an AI trained to distinguish healthy trees from sick ones.
 It might create an overly complex pattern that perfectly separates training examples but fails with new trees in slightly different positions.
 A recommendation engine might memorize existing users' preferences without capturing the underlying principles that would help it serve newcomers.

 Data scientists can address this through technical solutions like regularization and cross-validation, while product managers should set realistic expectations about system capabilities.
 Developers need to build mechanisms to detect when the AI operates outside its comfort zone, and designers should create interfaces that acknowledge uncertainty rather than projecting false confidence.
 The key is creating systems that generalize well, finding the sweet spot between underfitting (too simple to capture patterns) and overfitting (too complex, memorizing rather than learning).[3]